Datsun U20 Cylinder Head Info

 CYLINDER HEADS unless specified otherwise are "just off the engine" and have had nothing done to them.
 They haven't been cleaned or anything else except for those measurements and comments we have provided on the individual pages.Click on the info link or part number for each head to see the head and information for that particular unit.

 Any parts listed are only in whatever condition they are in.
 Heads may be offered at different prices depending on what parts are included.
+Used heads would need to be ordered by a mailed in order accompanied by a money order.
+Please inquire for delivery costs.
+A US Postal Money order is by far the quickest if you have any kind of time constraint.

 We check for current thickness on all four corners as some heads were not leveled properly either before milling took place or releveled during the process if necessary.
 Critical spot is of course on both sides of the forward (#1) cam tower.
 We also check if there is a top "crown" that needs to be knocked off; and existing bottom warpage.
 Sometimes the top "crown" measurement if slight can be ignored as some are measured end to end.
 Strictly speaking; for cam related problems; you only need to put a straightedge across the five cam tower spots; not the entire gasket surface.
 Typically the "crown" figure is derived from taking one-half the gap noted on the opposite end of a straightedge that is held down on the other end of the head.
 This is assuming the head is warped evenly upward along its length but this is not always the case.
 The measurement is a good indicator though.
 Minor crowns may not cause cam to bind.
 It is not a good idea to remove towers unless you absolutely have to.